 NARROW GRIP PULL UP

-We’re using our entire bodyweight for this pull up, which is a fantastic way to overload our muscles.
+We’re using our entire body weight for this pull up, which is a fantastic way to overload for muscle growth.

 If that’s the case, don’t think you’re getting off so easy!

 I’ve got a great modification for you.

 You can apply the same concept in a Narrow Grip Inverted Row by lying on your back and hanging from a bar.

 To do this, you take a very narrow overhand grip, and when you pull your body up you’re NOT trying to row your elbows back behind your body.
 That wouldn’t close the angle down enough to hit the brachialis as much as you could.

 What you want to do instead is try to pull your body up by pulling the back of your forearms up into your chest.
 This will light up this brachialis more than you’ve ever experienced before, and trust me, over time it’s going to be a great muscle builder!

 I’ve got one final piece of advice for you when it comes to training the brachialis for muscle mass.
 This little tweak could make all the difference when it comes to developing wider, sleeve busting, huge biceps!